jrKitt/jrKitt/README.md

 - Junior Full Stack Developer (Part-time) at [APSTH](https://www.apsth.com/)
 - Web Developer and IT Support (Internship) at [IT NETWORK](https://www.techone3s.com/)
 - Web Developer at [Student Union | College of Computing, KKU](https://www.smocp.com/)
-- Freelance Developer — Collaborating with startups and organizations on web-based systems
+- Freelance Developer — Collaborating with startups and organizations on web-based systems.

 ---